UniversalDevicesInc/pgc-nodejs-interface/README.md

 stop(), will do a last short poll and long poll, then terminate the MQTT connection and stop.

-isConnected(), which tells you if this NodeServer and Polyglot are connected via MQTT.
+isConnected(), which tells you if this NodeServer is connected via MQTT.

 async addNode(node), which adds a new node to Polyglot.
 You fist need to instantiate a node using your custom class, which you then pass to addNode.
 This is an async function which allows you to "await" the result and verify if the